psychemedia/storytelling-notes/and-the-girl-played-on.md

 "Have you brought me what you found?"

 "I didn't find anything.
 No pond, no bush...
 Nothing."
-"Nothing?" "weel, there was a tree, with an apple on it, a bit late., but..."
+"Nothing?"
+"Well, there was a tree, with an apple on it, a bit late, but..."

 "Arghhh...
 You *stupid* girl.
 If you wanna do something, you gotta do it yourself.
 Get out of the way".
 And off went the witch, even faster than thought.